best-practice-and-impact/qa-of-code-guidance/book/configuration.md

 This practice is common, especially when we want to make a number of changes when developing how our analysis should run.
 However, commenting sections of code in this way makes it difficult for others to understand our code and reproduce our results.
 We should avoid this form of ambiguity because another analyst would not be sure which set of parameters was used to produce a given set of predictions.
-Below, we'll look at some better alternatives to storing and switching our analysis parameters.
+Below, we'll look at some better alternatives for storing and switching analysis parameters.

 ````{tabs}